 *Price is per person, double occupancy and includes all meals, wine with lunch and dinner, workshops, accommodations, tours and ground transportation.
 Contact me for single (or triple) occupancy rates.

-*Does not include flights, travel/health insurance, in-between meal snacks/food, or incidentals.
+*Does not include flights, travel/health insurance, in-between meal snacks/food, cost to soak in the thermal baths (optional) or incidentals.